webcoder31/pypl2mp3/README.md

 ## Commands

-**Note:** In the command usages described bellow, the term "INDEX" refers to the rank of an item in a list of songs or playlists resulting from a command; it therefore only make sense at the time the command is ran.
+**Note:** In the command uses described below, the term "INDEX" refers to the rank of an item in a list of songs or playlists resulting from the applied filter criteria; it therefore only has meaning at the time of command execution.

 ### Global Options
-- `-r, --repo <path>`: Set playlist repository (default: `~/pypl2mp3`)
+- `-r, --repo <path>`: Set playlist repository (default: see [Configuration](#configuration))
 - `-h, --help`: Show command-specific help

 ---